CarolynMcNabb/GUTMIC_pilot_analysis/README.md

 4.5.
 Get mean motion parameters for each participant, including mean motion from first volume and mean motion from previous volume.
 In the terminal window, type:
 4.5_motion.sh

 4.6.
 Extract outlier information and descriptive stats from motion data.
 These data need to be reported along with any results.
-See doi: 10.1016/j.neuroimage.2018.02.041 .
-In R, run the following script:
+See doi: 10.1016/j.neuroimage.2018.02.041.
+In addition, use these values, along with gut diversity measures, to create csv files that can be copied into FSL’s GLM gui to create .mat and .con files for use in FSL’s Randomise.
+In R, run the following scripts:
 4.6_outliers.R
+4.6_GLMsetup.R
+	Notes: GLM files can be found in the GLMs folder in the github directory https://github.com/CarolynMcNabb/GUTMIC_pilot_analysis.git

 4.7.
 Fit diffusion tensors to the eddy-corrected data.
 In the terminal window, type:
 4.7_dtifit.sh